alternative payment methods

 Also known as point of sale installment loans, buy now, pay later (BNPL) is a form of short-term financing that consumers can leverage when making purchases both in person and online.
 As its name implies, BNPL enables consumers to pay a small portion of a product’s total price at checkout while paying off the remainder at a later time, usually through a series of installments.

 In order to receive approval for a BNPL payment, the consumer must fill out a short application form; in most instances, BNPL providers will use this information to perform a soft credit check.
-Most BNPL providers, such as Klarna, Affirm and Afterpay, utilize a “Pay in 4” model, in which consumers make payments in four installments.
+Most BNPL providers, such as Klarna, Zip, and Afterpay, utilize a “Pay in 4” model, in which consumers make payments in four installments.
 Though most BNPL models do not charge interest, some do; additionally, if a consumer fails to pay off the loan within the allotted time, they may be subject to late fees.

 Cash-Based Payments